Okja: Development and production

-In October 2015, it was announced that director Bong Joon-ho's next film would feature a South Korean female lead and a cast of English-speaking supporting actors, with filming set in New York.
+In October 2015, it was announced that director Bong Joon Ho's next film would feature a South Korean female lead and a cast of English-speaking supporting actors, with filming set in New York.
 On November 10, 2015, it was picked up by Netflix and Plan B Entertainment with a budget of $50 million, with production starting in late 2016 for release in 2017.
 Darius Khondji joined the film as cinematographer in February 2016.

 Bong sought out Welsh author Jon Ronson to help with the script.
 Working with a rough draft of the story, Ronson helped develop the English-speaking characters.

 Principal photography began on April 22, 2016, in Seoul, South Korea.
 It moved to Vancouver, British Columbia, Canada for more filming on July 31, 2016.
 Bong visited a Colorado slaughterhouse to prepare for the film's slaughterhouse sequence, an experience that converted Bong and producer Dooho Choi into temporary vegans.
 Bong has called Okja "a very shy and introverted animal.
 It's a unique animal that we've not seen before."
 Filming wrapped on August 27, 2016.

 Themes

 In an interview, Bong said the film touched on "capitalism".
-Co-writer Jon Ronson said he believed the movie would "turn people vegetarian", adding, "I really don’t think that was my intention or Bong’s intention".
+Co-writer Jon Ronson said he believed the movie would "turn people vegetarian", adding, "I really don't think that was my intention or Bong's intention".

 Release

 Okja had its world premiere at the 2017 Cannes Film Festival on May 18, 2017.
 During the first few minutes of its screening at its Cannes premiere, the film was met with boos mixed with some applause twice: once when the Netflix logo appeared on the screen and again during a technical glitch which projected the film in an incorrect aspect ratio for its first seven minutes.
 The festival later issued an apology to its filmmakers for projecting the film incorrectly.
-But despite the initial negative audience response, the film received a four-minute standing ovation at its end.
+In the end, the film received a four-minute standing ovation at its end.

 The film was released on Netflix on June 28, 2017.
-The movie was released as part of the Criterion Collection in July 2022.
+In July 2022, it was released on Blu-ray and DVD as part of The Criterion Collection.